BOARD OF DIRECTORS

 |

-MARISSA GOODWIN, SECRETARY GLOUCESTER, MA
+MARISSA GOODWIN, BOARD MEMBER GLOUCESTER, MA

 Marissa grew up in Beverly and Gloucester and joined the Winter Ball Committee in 2017 and the Board of Directors in 2020.
 She received her Bachelor’s Degree in Business Management from Endicott College and works in Commercial Lending at Bank Gloucester.
 Animal welfare has been a lifelong passion.
 Marissa is an advocate for senior animal adoption and has adopted many senior animals throughout her life as well.
 Ensuring that these animals have a wonderful end of life experience is very important to her.
 In her free time, she enjoys spending time with her husband, Mike and their two rescue dogs, Novi and Johnny.
 They all love going out on the boat and going to the beach.